ba-st/Stargate/docs/Startup.md

 ```
 will install the example controllers, and serve the API in the local machine using the port 9999.

 The configuration parameters are passed to `Teapot` so you can configure here any of the options accepted by `Teapot` or `Zinc` servers.
 The `operations` key is mandatory and it's used for the plugin system of Stargate.
 See [the operations and plugins documentation](Operations.md) to get a list of valid options.
-For deployment situations is recommended to use the `jwt` authentication scheme.
+For deployment environments, the `jwt` authentication scheme is recommended.

-`#serverUrl` parameter is used in Stargate as the base URL in the media controls.
-So, if you're deploying your API behind a proxy and using an specific domain, this must be reflected in the configuration so the media control links are generated properly.
+`#serverUrl` parameter is used as the base URL in the media controls.
+So, if you're deploying your API behind a proxy and using a specific domain, this must be reflected in the configuration so the media controls links are generated properly.
 For example `#serverUrl -> 'http://api.example.com'`.

 It's a good idea to get this configuration options from a command line or environment variable, so the same code can be deployed locally for testing and in production with the real values.